thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 The longer we keep our code changes in isolation and do not integrate them with the code changes from other team members the higher the risk the changes will conflict leading to the well known *Merge Hell*.

-This is totally unrelated to the quality of merge tools.
-Current distributed version control systems have actually very decent merge tools.
+This is completely unrelated to the quality of merge tools.
+Current distributed version control systems have indeed very decent merge tools.
 Most of the time merges are quite simple and automatic, except when they are not.
 No merge tool can predict if two features being implemented in parallel, each on their isolated branch, will work together.
 This can only be discovered at merge time.
 Again, we have delayed feedback.

 The minute we need to manually intervene in a merge conflict, there is a cost.
-How big that cost will be is totally unknown until merge time.
-This results in building up **Merge Debt**, i.e. the increasing cost from working in isolation on a branch without integrating outside changes.
+How big that cost will be is entirely unknown until merge time.
+This results in building up **Merge Debt**, i.e. the increasing cost of working in isolation on a branch without integrating outside changes.

 - Rework due to merge conflicts or regressions introduced by [Semantic Bugs](https://martinfowler.com/bliki/SemanticConflict.html), i.e. syntactically correct changes that are functionally incorrect usually happening as the result of a successful, automatic, silent merge,
 - Wasted time due to fixing merge conflicts and rework efforts,